 The command generated users can be seen by printing the user's table:

-It is possible to send additional RADIUS attributes during authentication process to provide NAS with custom information about the session, such as what IP address should be assigned to the supplicant or what address pool to use for address assigning.
+It is possible to send additional RADIUS attributes during the authentication process to provide NAS with custom information about the session, such as what IP address should be assigned to the supplicant or what address pool to use for address assigning.

-To assign end user a static IP address, Framed-IP-Address attribute can be used.
+To assign the end user a static IP address, Framed-IP-Address attribute can be used.
 When using static IP address allocation, shared-sessions must be set to 1 to prevent cases when a user has multiple simultaneous sessions, but there is only one IP address.
 For example:

 We can group up multiple similar users and assign RADIUS attributes to all of them at once.
 First of all, create a new group:

-Next step is to assign a user to the group:
+The next step is to assign a user to the group:

 TOTP works by having a shared secret on the supplicant (client) and the authentication server (User Manager).
 To configure TOTP on RouterOS, simply set the otp-secret for the user.
 For example:

-The following example will accept user's authentication with calculated TOTP token added to the common password until a new TOTP token is generated, for example,
+The following example will accept user's authentication with a calculated TOTP token added to the common password until a new TOTP token is generated, for example,

 To generate a single user's printable voucher card, simply use the generate-voucher command.
 Specify the RouterOS ID number of the user or use find command to specify a username.
-A template is already included in User Manager's installation available in Files section of your device.
+A template is already included in User Manager's installation available in the Files section of your device.
 You can customize the template for your needs.

 The generated voucher card is available by accessing the router using a WEB browser and navigating to /um/PRIVATE/GENERATED/vouchers/gen_printable_vouchers.html